dakk/lisk-pool/README.md

 - NODE: the lisk node where you get forging info
 - NODEPAY: the lisk node used for payments
 - MINPAYOUT: the minimum amount for a payout
+- COIN: the name of the coin (LISK, ARK, SHIFT, RISE, or whatever you want)

 Now edit docs/index.html and customize the webpage.

-Finally edit poollogs_example.json and put in lastpayout the unixtimestamp of your last payout or the date of pool starting; move poollogs_example.json to poollogs.json.
+Finally edit poollogs_example.json and put in lastpayout the unixtimestamp of your last payout or the date of pool starting; then move poollogs_example.json to poollogs.json.

+### Ark
+If you are using this software on ark, you should edit pollogs_example_ark.json and put:

+- lastpayout: the unixtimestamp of your last payout or the date of pool starting
+- lastforged: the forged amount recorded in your last payout or the forged amount of pool starting

+then move poollogs_example_ark.json to poollogs.json.

 ## Running it